-Course Title Theory and a fluids Theory and applications of incompressible Newtonian and non-Newtonian fluids Course Code MMK 518 MMK 518 Course Type COMPULSO RY Level MASTER/PH D Year / Semester WINTER SEI MESTER Teacher's Name An academic needs of this position vacancy h field as been anno unced to meet the teaching ECTS 8 8 Lectures / week 2 X 1,5 Laboratories / NO AN HOUR week NO Course Purpose and Objectives The purpose of the course is the teaching of the basic principles of incompressible fluid flows kai training of the students to the solution of problems found in industry.
-Learning Outcomes macro be transition be ab bound find the second second will the basic principle oscopic and different ined to the analytic ften found in a prof le to derive the go dary conditions basis he analytical solution he finite elements n ntial level, al and numeric essional caree verning equation ed on the prob n of the flow a cal solution of typic er, ons for fluid flow a plem of interest, nd cal problems Prerequisites NO Required NO Course Content The course covers the basic principles of flow for Newtonian and non- Newtonian fluids as well as methods for solution of standard flow problems.
+Course Title Theory and a fluids Theory and applications of incompressible Newtonian and non-Newtonian fluids Course Code MMK 518 Course Type COMPULSO RY Level MASTER/PH D Year / Semester WINTER SEI MESTER Teacher's Name An academic needs of this An academic position vacancy has been announced to meet the teaching needs of this field ECTS 8 Lectures / week 2 X 1,5 AN HOUR Laboratories / NO week NO NO Course Purpose and Objectives The purpose of the course is the teaching of the basic principles of incompressible fluid flows kai training of the students to the solution of problems found in industry.
+Learning Outcomes The students will learn the basic principles of incompressible fluid mechanics at the macroscopic and differential level, be trained to the analytical and numerical solution of typical problems that often found in a professional career, be able to derive the governing equations for fluid flow and pertinent boundary conditions based on the problem of interest, find the analytical solution of the flow and use the finite elements method to solve numerically flow problems Prerequisites NO Requi ired NO Course Content The course covers the basic principles of flow for Newtonian and non- Newtonian fluids as well as methods for solution of standard flow problems.
 The objective of the course is to cover in depth both the theory of incompressible fluids and the applications in several aspects of the human activity and technology including biological flows (e.g., blood), industrial processes (plastic and food technology), flows involved in hydrocarbons mining (with the use of fluids with special properties).
 More specific the materials covered are: